Connect with us

 A challenger for the Southern District Public Service Commission seat has filed ethics complaints against incumbent Dane Maxwell, claiming he violated campaign finance laws.

-Maxwell says the complaints are “dirty campaigning” from a desperate candidate, and that his campaign has returned any improper donations and amended its where necessary.
+Maxwell says the complaints are “dirty campaigning” from a desperate candidate, and that his campaign has returned any improper donations and amended its reporting where necessary.

 “This is not right for the ratepayers,” Carr said.
 “This is not transparency.”

 Maxwell said much of Carr’s claims are bogus – that three companies he claims fall under a prohibition on donations are not regulated utilities.
-Maxwell said his campaign unknowingly accepted other improper donations and is returning the money – $4,000 of a $5,000 donation from a corporation.
+Maxwell said his campaign unknowingly accepted other improper donations and is returning the money – including $4,000 of a $5,000 donation from a corporation.
 Mississippi campaign laws limit corporate donations to $1,000 a year.
 Maxwell said the company failed to note it was a corporation when it made the contribution.

 READ MORE: Secretary of State candidates vow sweeping campaign finance reform, enforcement